fileformat/bitrise-step-appcenter-app-release/README.md

 * release_notes - release notes to include with this release
 * distribution_groups - comma-separated list of distribution groups to release it to.
 If not set, it will release it to all associated distribution groups
+* notify_testers - a boolean which determines whether to notify testers of a new release

 ## Troubleshooting